minhhung96966/java-interview/docs/kafka.md

     - The producer sends the message to the leader broker for the chosen partition.
 The leader appends the message to its commit log and replicates it to its followers.
     - Depending on the acknowledgment level (acks) configured in the producer properties, the producer waits for acknowledgments from the broker(s) before considering the send operation successful.
     - If the send operation is successful, a `ListenableFuture` is returned, allowing you to add callbacks for success or failure handling.
+    - option 2: you can also use send() with ProducerRecord to have more control over the message being sent, such as specifying headers or timestamps.
     - If there are any errors during serialization, partitioning, or sending, exceptions are thrown, which can be caught and handled appropriately.
+    - send() method is asynchronous and returns immediately, allowing the application to continue processing while the message is being sent in the background.
+    - option3: if you want synchronous behavior, you can call `get()` on the returned `ListenableFuture` to block until the send operation completes.
   - Configuring KafkaTemplate in Spring Boot:
     - Add the necessary dependencies for Spring Kafka in your `build.gradle` or `pom.xml`.
     - Configure the Kafka producer properties in `application.properties` or `application.yml`, including bootstrap servers (mandatory), key (mandatory) and value serializers (mandatory), and other producer settings: